 "The first announcement that Venice was locked was pretty terrifying, but everything at the airport is calm.
 Tourists were panicked, thinking they would stay in Venice for a month."

 The Carnival of Venice ended prematurely with only two days to go.
 "We hear it is the flu, but it's very contagious and aggressive, and we need to stay indoors and pray as much as possible."
 All because of the COVID-19 virus (corona).

 The Carnival period in Venice usually marks the beginning of the high season in one of the world's most visited cities.

 With hordes of tourists piling up on the vaporettos to cruise the Grand Canal, stroll through cobbled streets, and linger in picturesque cafes.

-Venice has been suffering from flooding for some time due to rising sea levels.
-Venice, the UNESCO world heritage city, had already fallen to its knees last year when near-record tides flooded the lagoon city.
+Venice has suffered from flooding for some time due to rising sea levels.
+Venice, the UNESCO world heritage city, had fallen to its knees last year when near-record tides flooded the lagoon city.

 Tourism in Venice accounts for more than a tenth of the Italian economy.
 However, in the time of the coronavirus, the city is a shell of its own, with empty squares, shuttered basilicas, and gondoliers having to get through their days.

 Almost real: The cholera epidemic that raged silently through Venice in the book Thomas Mann's "fictional" "Death in Venice" has been replaced by a lifelike fear of COVID-19.

 You would say Venice knows how to do it.
 Really?
 Yes...

 Venice has had centuries of shadow from the plague and other virus outbreaks.
 The city, therefore, has experience with it.
 About 22 bubonic plague outbreaks occurred in Venice between 1361 and 1528.